 Treatments which are available are:

-Your podiatrist will further assess your condition and recommend the treatment which you would need to resolve your shin splint.
+Your podiatrist will further assess your condition and recommend a treatment suitable for resolving your shin splints.